FAQ: FAMILY LAW DURING THE COVID-19 CRISIS

 Some matters may be filed remotely (by fax, mail, or e-filing).
 Your local court may have a longer list of matters being heard and accepted.

 Are Louisiana court deadlines extended?

 Yes.
-Other than the emergency matters above, all family law deadlines are automatically extended through at least June 5, 2020.
+Other than the emergency matters above, all family law deadlines are automatically extended through at least July 5, 2020.
+Action will be required come July 6, 2020.
 The Court may contact you or your attorney if your case is currently scheduled for a hearing or status conference.
 Most non-emergency matters will be rescheduled.
 You can always call the court directly for an update on your case.

 For more details and updates about the extended deadlines, please check our COVID-19 resources at https://slls.org/faq-for-legal-deadlines-during-the-covid-19-crisis/ or consult an attorney.